ainsleydev/website/content/services/content/index.md

   - js/pages/services-single.ts
 heading: Content Writing
 breadcrumbs: Content
 lead: Words aren't just powerful—they're transformative.
-At ainsley.dev, we strive to create narratives that captivate, convince, and convert.
-Our SEO-trained content team craft web copy and blog posts that not only strike a cord with your audience, but help your business climb search rankings.
+We strive to create narratives that captivate, convince and convert.
+Our team crafts content that not only strike a cord with your audience, but help your business climb search rankings.
 tags:
   - Tone of Voice
   - Copywriting